Jed-Tech/EmptyOverworld/README.md

 ### 🌍 Overworld
 - Generates as a **complete void** (no blocks, no terrain).
-- Players cannot spawn naturally here.
+- Players are **automatically teleported** to the Nether if they enter.
+- **Continuous monitoring** ensures no player can stay in the void.
 - Can still be entered via Nether portals for building sky-islands if desired.

 ### 🌋 Nether
 - Acts as the **main survival dimension**.
 - A **safe spawn hub** is generated at **(0,65,0)**:
   - 6×6 reinforced deepslate platform
-  - Optional glass walls and ceiling for ghast protection
-- World spawn is set here by default.
+- **Welcome advancement** explains the Nether-Only concept to new players.
+- **Self-healing system** ensures players always end up in the Nether.
 - Respawn rules:
-  - Players **without a respawn anchor** are teleported here.
+  - Players **without a respawn anchor** are teleported here automatically.
   - Players **with a respawn anchor** respawn at their own anchor as normal.

 ### 🔮 End Access